VectorSpaceLab/OmniGen/docs/inference.md

 ## Tips
+- For out of memory or time cost, you can refer to [./docs/inference.md#requiremented-resources](https://github.com/VectorSpaceLab/OmniGen/blob/main/docs/inference.md#requiremented-resources) to select a appropriate setting.
 - Oversaturated: If the image appears oversaturated, please reduce the `guidance_scale`.
 - Not match the prompt: If the image does not match the prompt, please try to increase the `guidance_scale`.
 - Low-quality: More detailed prompt will lead to better results.